astramieri/astramieri/README.md

 ### Hi there! 👋

-I'm Angelo, a *curious* Software Engineer with a deep passion for software development and indie hacking.
+I'm Angelo, a *curious* Software Engineer with a deep passion for software development and data.
 I love exploring new ideas, building things, and continually learning.

 Here's a quick snapshot of what keeps me busy: